Ficool

 Fenrir's desperate incoherent yelling ceased.
 Fena could've sworn that for the first time, even from so far away, that she could see something other than spite in his eyes.
 Whether it was love or something near to it, or another thing entirely she couldn't say, but Fena was certain that Lady Ember was getting through to him.

-This time sparks of indignation met flames of fury, not in battle, not to draw blood and not in an effort to take the burden of The Flames alone, but to create a bridge, a connection; to reach out and share the fate of one born with The Flames of Creation slumbering within their soul together.
+This time sparks of indignation met flames of fury but not in battle, not to draw blood and not in an effort to take the burden of The Flames alone, but to create a bridge, a connection; to reach out and share the fate of one born with The Flames of Creation slumbering within their soul together.
 Every happiness.
 Every sadness.
 Every pain and every joy.
 Every defeat and every victory—the burden must not be harboured alone, for there is nothing The Flames of Creation cannot burn and the spirits of those who live with it closeby are no exceptions.

 Smashing into the bridge unseen to the naked eye with no remorse like a spear thrust into the earth from the sky, thunder struck once again.
 "FLICKERING FLAMES DISAPPEAR IN THE DARK, BOY!
 FIND THAT FLAME OR FACE YOUR FATE, THE PHOENIX SHALL NOT TOLERATE AN UNWORTHY HEIR!"